Prices (per day)

 Cabin facilities: 24 Hour Hot Water, A/C, En-Suite Bathroom, Shower Cubicles in BathroomsPrice includes

 - Crew services

 - Food and drinks

 - Port taxes & mooring fees in foreign waters

-- Fuel for engined water toys such as jet-ski
+- Fuel and/or fee for motorised water toys such as jet-ski

 - Land excursions and entrance fees to sites

 Gulet Maske 2 is an exceptionally luxurious gulet with top class facilities and outstanding service.
 A spacious and modern boat, it assures a 5 star gulet holiday sailing around the Mediterranean in style and comfort.

 |No. of Crew:||4|